Mastek Blog

 Reignite self-service with automated contact centres

-We all know that contact centres that use automation outperform those who don’t on almost every measure of customer experience: reduced call volumes and wait times, increased digital engagement and improved customer satisfaction.
+We all know that contact centres that use automation outperform those that don’t on almost every measure of customer experience: reduced call volumes and wait times, increased digital engagement, and improved customer satisfaction.

 It’s fair to assume that Covid-19 has had a negative impact on these key KPIs.
 Zero-touch contact centres can use data to create human-like automated responses—all you need is a strong knowledge base so that bots can collate the required information.